kubernetes-sigs/kind/site/content/_index.md

 <p style="text-align: center; margin-top: 2em; margin-bottom: -.75em;"><img alt="kind" src="./logo/logo.png" width="300px" /></p>

-[kind] is a tool for running local Kubernetes clusters using Docker container "nodes".
+# Introduction

-kind is primarily designed for testing Kubernetes 1.11+, initially targeting the [conformance tests].
+[kind] is a tool for running local Kubernetes clusters using Docker container "nodes". kind is primarily designed for testing Kubernetes 1.11+, initially targeting the [conformance tests].

 If you have [go] \([1.11+][go-supported]) and [docker] installed `GO111MODULE="on" go get sigs.k8s.io/kind@v0.6.0 && kind create cluster` is all you need!